sharmaineb/sharmaineb/README.md

 <h3 align="center">Hi 👋!
-Computer science student still trying to figure out what I aspire to be. 💫</h3>
+Computer science student still trying to figure out what to do with her life. 💫</h3>

 ###